 Maybe you’re having a wedding with more guests and are looking for a waterfall wedding venue that you can rent out.
 There are some great options for that as well!
 As you’re on the hunt for the perfect venue for your wedding, don’t forget to check state and national parks.
 They often have designated spots by waterfalls where you can have a ceremony and possibly a reception.
 The cost for the venue is usually inexpensive, and you get to support public lands.
 Win-win!
-Many more traditional wedding venues with waterfall locations offer seating by the falls.
-Some have larger capacities around 100, while many venues (like Inns or Bed and Breakfasts) are better for intimate weddings or elopements.
+There are also traditional wedding venues with waterfall locations that offer seating by the falls.
+Some have larger capacities around 100, while many venues (like Inns or Bed & Breakfasts) are better for intimate weddings or elopements.
 Check out the waterfall wedding venues listed below to find your dream location!

 Chota Falls Estate | Georgia

 Toccoa Falls | Georgia